Summary of Chāmpo Pitta Shampoo review

 Smells divine

-I don’t really know how to describe the scent of the Chāmpo Pitta range.
-It is very exotic, and smells floral but also combined with sandalwood.
+I don’t really know how to describe the scent of the Chāmpo Pitta collection.
+It is very exotic, and smells floral, combined with sandalwood.
 I absolutely love it.
 And all this is achieved through the careful use of natural essential oils.
 The smell stays with you too – that’s not to say that it goes into battle with your perfume or other, similar body products, but you just get the occasional whiff of it, even the day after you’ve washed it.

-OK, maybe I could have described that with a bit more finesse, but I’m sure you get my drift!
-It smells divine.
+OK, maybe I could have described that more eloquently, but I’m sure you get my drift!
+I think it smells divine.

 It’s probably pretty obvious just how much I love this Chāmpo Pitta shampoo and conditioner.
 Not only does it add loads of volume and shine to my hair, it makes it smell good too!
-I haven’t been using the serum long enough to know whether it can really add further regrowth, but as I said earlier in the review, it does contain ingredients that are independently proven to help.
+And now that I have been using the serum for nearly 3 months, I have updated this review to reflect that I have seen good (although gradual) results from that, with some regrowth along my hairline, and greater volume.

 I know that it seems pricey, and you are certainly going to pay more for it than for your local supermarket’s own budget brand, but you are getting a premium product.
-And because it is concentrated (and comes out of the bottle so slowly!) you don’t use anywhere near as much.
+And because it is concentrated you don’t use anywhere near as much.

 In addition, it meets many of the criteria I set out when using a personal care product, including the fact that it’s vegan, cruelty-free, contains natural ingredients and avoids the dubious ones.
-Chāmpo also seems to be a very thoughtful brand, embracing its Ayurvedic roots (for once, not a deliberate pun on my part!) and using that knowledge to create a modern, clinically-tested product that works.
+Chāmpo seems to be a very thoughtful brand, embracing its Ayurvedic roots and using that knowledge to create a modern, clinically-tested product that works.

-And if it’s important to you, these premium hair care products also make a statement on your bathroom shelf – the packaging is understated in a very stylish way, so it endows a certain level of sophistication (even when I’m using it).
-I also like the fact that they dispense in different ways (despite my problems with getting the shampoo out!) because you can identify which product is which in the shower without having to study the bottle through soap-filled eyes.
+And if it’s important to you, these premium hair care products also make a statement on your bathroom shelf – the packaging is understated in a very stylish way.
+I also like the fact that they dispense in different ways (the conditioner has a pump action, the shampoo doesn’t) because it means you can identify which product is which in the shower without having to study the bottle through soap-filled eyes!

-All in all, it’s quite difficult to not like Chāmpo really and to top it all, they have a hair quiz on their site so that you can identify your ‘dosha’ – and who doesn’t love a quiz?
+All in all, it’s quite difficult not to like Chāmpo really; it’s one of my favourite haircare brands and I use it regularly.
+And to top it all, they have a hair quiz on their site so that you can identify your ‘dosha’ – and who doesn’t love a quiz?

 FAQs